 If you love pasta, this easy creamy gluten free fettuccine alfredo with optional peperoncini is a delicious meal for any pasta lover!
 This is just as mouthwateringly good as what you would in a restaurant!!

-Well, you are in luck because this year I am going to get really organized with family dinners.
-Last year our family was lucky to be able to sit down together twice a week.
+Well, you are in luck because this year, I will get really organized with family dinners.
+Last year, our family was lucky to be able to sit down together twice a week.

 I want to make the most of that family time by creating easy dinner recipes that are ready in under 30 minutes.
 This creamy ricotta alfredo sauce makes the perfect family dinner.

 Garlic, cheese, ricotta, olive oil, and cream make this pasta dish perfect for a family-friendly meal.
 You will also want to try this gluten free alfredo sauce recipe sometime!

 For more quick and easy dinner ideas, you may like this easy Gluten Free Chicken Piccata recipe or this Gluten Free Beef Stir Fry recipe.
 This pasta dish is so simple!!